YoonJaePark3908/YoonJaePark3908.github.io/_posts/2019-08-09-getting-started.md

 ### Manually Build and Deploy

-On self-hosted servers, you cannot enjoy the convenience of **GitHub Actions**.
-Therefore, you should build the site on your local machine and then upload the site files to the server.

 Go to the root of the source project, and build your site as follows:

 ```console